Accounts Receivable - UTDBP3113

 - There is a reasonable expectation of collection

 Gift pledges will be recorded by AFR at the net present value of future scheduled payments net of a 5% allowance for doubtful pledges.

 Receivables Coordinators (RC's) are responsible for all invoicing, receivables maintenance, collection, and reconciliation activities.
 RC's act as the unit's liaison to RSA and are responsible for all actions resulting from communications with RSA.

 The RC is responsible for maintaining records of credit analysis performed and approved for goods or services provided on a credit basis under this policy.
 All invoices, collection activity, payments and associated records must be maintained according to the University's records retention schedule.

-Quarterly aging reports and annual accounts receivable balance certifications must be sent to AFR if the University's accounting system is not used.
+Quarterly aging reports and annual accounts receivable balance certifications must be sent to RSA if the University's accounting system is not used.
 The standard aging categories listed below must be used for these accounts receivable.

 - Future – Receivable where the due date has not yet passed

 - Current – Receivable within the first 30 days of the due date